Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Introduction

+Event- and self-triggered approaches have recently gained popularity for controlling cyberphysical systems.
+The basic premise is that of abandoning the assumption of continuous or periodic updating of the control signal and instead adopt an opportunistic perspective that leads to deliberate, aperiodic updates.
+The challenge resides in determining precisely when control signals should be updated to improve efficiency while still guaranteeing convergence.
+This paper expands the state-of-the-art in resource-aware control by designing predictor-based event-triggered control strategies that stabilize nonlinear systems with \emph{known} delays in both sensing and actuation that can be \emph{arbitrarily large} and \emph{time-varying}.

-\new{There exists a vast literature on both event-triggered control and the control of time-delay systems.
+\emph{Literature review:} There exists a vast literature on both event-triggered control and the control of time-delay systems.
 Here, we review the works most closely related to our treatment.
-Originating from event-based and discrete-event systems~\cite{CGC-SL:07}, the concept of event-triggered control (i.e., the update of the control signal in an opportunistic fashion) was proposed in~\cite{HK:91,KJA-BMB:02} and has found its way into the efficient use of sensing, computing, actuation, and communication resources in networked control systems, see~\cite{PT:07,XW-MDL:11,WPMHH-KHJ-PT:12} and references therein.
-Here, we particularly build on the Lyapunov-based exposition of~\cite{PT:07} that stabilizes nonlinear systems in the absence of time delays.}

-\new{The notion of predictor feedback, also called reduction method and finite spectrum assignment, is a powerful method in dealing with controlled systems with time delay in the communication channels~\cite{OJMS:59,DQM:68,AM-AO:79,MTN:91,MK:09}.
-In essence, a predictor feedback controller anticipates the future evolution of the plant using its forward model and sends the control signal early enough to compensate for the delay in the communication channel.
-Simulation techniques of predictor feedback can be found in~\cite{LM:04,QCZ:04}.
-Our treatment here builds on the thorough Lyapunov-based analysis presented in~\cite{NBL-MK:13}.}
+Originating from event-based and discrete-event systems~\citep{CGC-SL:07,LZ-ZDW-DHZ:17}, the concept of event-triggered control (i.e., updating the control signal in an opportunistic fashion) was proposed in~\citep{HK:91,KJA-BMB:02} and has found its way into the efficient use of sensing, computing, actuation, and communication resources in networked control systems, see e.g.,~\citep{PT:07,XW-MDL:11,WPMHH-KHJ-PT:12,MA-RP-JD-DN:17} and references therein.
+On the other hand, the notion of predictor feedback is a powerful method in dealing with controlled systems subject to time delay~\citep{OJMS:59,DQM:68,AM-AO:79,MTN:91,MK:09,IK-MK:12}.
+In essence, a predictor feedback controller anticipates the future evolution of the plant using its forward model and sends the control signal early enough to compensate for the delay.
+Here, we pursue a Lyapunov-based analysis of predictor feedback following~\citep{NBL-MK:13}.
+Given that numerical implementations of predictor feedback controllers are particularly challenging~\citep{LM:04,QCZ:04}, we further discuss several methods for the implementation of our proposed controller and show that a carefully designed ``closed-loop'' method is numerically stable and robust to errors in delay compensation.